umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/runtime-modes.md

 ## BackofficeDevelopment mode

-BackofficeDevelopment mode is the default behavior for Umbraco, and does not enforce any settings at all
+BackofficeDevelopment mode is the default behavior for Umbraco and it does not enforce any settings at all.

 # Development mode